xpipe-io/xpipe-python-api/README.md

     asyncio.run(main())
 ```

+This is only a short summary of the library.
+You can find more supported functionalities in the source itself.

 ## Tests

 To run the test suite, you'll need to define the XPIPE_APIKEY env var.
 This will allow the two "log in with the ApiKey
 rather than Local method" tests to work.
 Here's the recommended method for running the tests with poetry:

 ```commandline
 cd /path/to/python_xpipe_client
 poetry install